-Jessica works directly with Young America’s Foundation’s president to help manage the administrative and operational aspects of Young America’s Foundation.
+Jessica serves as chief of staff at Young America’s Foundation.
+She works directly with the president to help manage the administrative and operational aspects of Young America’s Foundation.
 In this capacity, she also communicates the Foundation’s goals and initiatives with the Foundation’s entire team, board members, and key stakeholders.

 Prior to her role as chief of staff, Jessica served as assistant to the president for more than nine years.
 In this capacity, she oversaw the construction and design of the Foundation’s new national headquarters in Reston, Virginia.

-Jessica is a graduate of The College of St. Scholastica in Duluth, Minnesota.
+Jessica is originally from Hibbing, Minnesota, and a graduate of The College of St. Scholastica in Duluth, Minnesota.
 While at St. Scholastica, she was involved in her campus conservative club and student government.
 She served as chairman of her conservative club as well as state co-chair of the Minnesota College Republicans.

 In 2003, Jessica worked as an intern in the White House’s Office of Media Affairs.